ashleyy2444/tp/docs/UserGuide.md

 This user guide serves as a manual with instructions for downloading, installing, setting up and using CCBot.

 Sections of the guide are split into the relevant chapters listed in the [Table Of Contents](#table-of-contents).
-If you need to look for how to use a specific command, you may skip to the relavant chapter.
+If you need to look for how to use a specific command, you may skip to the relevant chapter.

 ## Table of Contents
 * Table of Contents